-- Transmit orders to the restaurant for preparation and order fulfillment via integrations to established inrestaurant systems, including POS, menu management systems, and kitchen display systems, or KDS. - Establish and implement distinct ordering rules and limitations for each order type, including by setting minimum and maximum order size, or by establishing menu item availability for given meal occasions (individual meals, catering), dayparts (breakfast, lunch, dinner), and handoff methods (drive-thru, delivery, in-restaurant pickup, curbside pickup, dine-in), on a brand-wide or per-location basis. - Complete ordering functionality for commercial food preparation kitchens and virtual branded concepts with no retail dining space.

-- Provide easy-to-navigate in-restaurant order management via Expo, our tablet-friendly web application intended for use by restaurant staff, which offers visibility into past, current, and upcoming digital orders and pick-up methods from all direct and indirect digital channels, and highlights time-sensitive tasks. - Utilize permission-based administration tools and reporting to both brand management and in-restaurant staff via the Olo Dashboard.
+- Transmit orders to the restaurant for preparation and order fulfillment via integrations to established in-restaurant systems, including POS, menu management systems, and kitchen display systems, or KDS. - Establish and implement distinct ordering rules and limitations for each order type, including by setting minimum and maximum order size, or by establishing menu item availability for given meal occasions (individual meals, catering), dayparts (breakfast, lunch, dinner), and handoff methods (drive-thru, delivery, in-restaurant pick-up, curbside pick-up, dine-in), on a brand-wide or per-location basis. - Complete ordering functionality for commercial food preparation kitchens and virtual branded concepts with no retail dining space. - Provide easy-to-navigate in-restaurant order management via Expo, our tablet-friendly web application intended for use by restaurant staff, which offers visibility into past, current, and upcoming digital orders and handoff methods from all direct and indirect digital channels, and highlights time-sensitive tasks. - Utilize permission-based administration tools and reporting to both brand management and in-restaurant staff via the Olo Dashboard.

-Enhance Consumer Engagement and Build Brand Loyalty
+Enhance Guest Engagement and Build Brand Loyalty

-- Create and manage one-time and multi-use promotions via the Olo Coupon Manager, which empowers restaurants to create compelling promotional offers, build brand loyalty, increase consumer engagement, and encourage repeat business. - Retrieve, apply, and integrate with established consumer loyalty and rewards platforms. - Transmit consumer and transaction details to established loyalty and customer relationship management platforms via system integration, API integration, or webhooks.
+- Create and manage one-time and multi-use promotions via the Olo Coupon Manager, which empowers restaurants to create compelling promotional offers, build brand loyalty, increase guest engagement, and encourage repeat business. - Retrieve, apply, and integrate with established guest loyalty and rewards platforms. - Transmit guest and transaction details to established loyalty and customer relationship management, or CRM, platforms via system integration, API integration or webhooks.